 - Initial consultation

-We help you outline your goals, focusing on what your business wants to achieve and how it defies success, particularly in relation to your clients’ requirements and any legality around environmental policy.
+We help you outline your goals, focusing on what your business wants to achieve and how it defines success, particularly in relation to your clients’ requirements and any legality around environmental policy.
 Together, you and our ISO consultants will agree reasonable outcomes and delivery dates.

 - Producing your organisation’s ISO 14001 documentation

 Next, the IMSM consultant will audit your existing procedures and help you document the new systems that will help deliver success – both existing and how you will improve these.
 This documentation sets out how your business should operate going forward so that it can deliver ISO 14001.

 - Training you to adopt the ISO 14001 framework